Skip to main content

 Now you know all the things you need to look for in a sunscreen, you might be interested to know about the ingredients used in the creams.

-"The mineral (physical) sunscreens contain titanium dioxide and zinc oxide, which block the UV rays from penetrating the skin by deflecting and scattering them like tiny mirrors," she adds.
+According to the skin expert, the mineral (physical) sunscreens contain titanium dioxide and zinc oxide, which block the UV rays from penetrating the skin by deflecting and scattering them like tiny mirrors.

-"Chemical sunscreens contain ingredients such as oxybenzone, avobenzone, octinoxate, octocrylene, octisalate, and homosalate, which are absorbed by the skin.
+"Chemical sunscreens contain ingredients such as oxybenzone, avobenzone, octinoxate, octocrylene, octisalate, and homosalate, which are absorbed by the skin," says Dr Laftah.

 "They reduce UV damage by absorbing UV rays, converting them into heat before releasing this heat from the skin.
 They do not leave a white cast and are therefore favoured for darker skin types.
 They also have a lighter consistency and are preferred for oily and blemish-prone skin."